 No. Part of your job as an SP is to record the events of the encounters on a checklist for the purpose of scoring the students.
 You may also be asked to lead a verbal debriefing session with the student about their experience and/or provide written feedback to the students on their interpersonal skills from your perspective as the patient.
 Faculty ultimately decides whether or not the student passed the exercise.

-Being an SP sounds like easy money.
+Being an SP sounds easy.
 Can anyone do it?

-No, being an SP is hard work.
-Below is a list of expectations for our SPs.
+Being an SP is hard work!
+Here is a list of expectations for our SPs:

 Are there other opportunities/positions besides being a Standardized Patient?

-Yes, while SPs are a large piece of our Program, we do also place individuals into the following roles: Proctors, Physical Exam Patient (PEP), MUTA/GTA.
-These roles are described in more detail on individual tabs under the left menu section: "Job Descriptions."
+Yes, while SPs are a large piece of our Program, we do also place individuals into the following roles: Proctors, Physical Exam Patient (PEP), UTA/GTA.
+These roles are described in more detail on individual tabs under the navigation menu section: "Job Descriptions."

 What are the parking options?